milsanore/bi5importer/DEV_DOC.md

-Makefile			the scripts that the `make` command will use, used to configure the app pylintrc			configuration file for the linter, pylint README.md			- requirements.txt	lists all dependencies that pip will install when we call `make setup` TODO.md				- yoyo.ini			configuration file for the database migration engine, yoyo
+Makefile			the scripts that the `make` command will use, used to configure the app pylintrc			configuration file for the linter, pylint README.md			- requirements.txt	lists all dependencies that pip will install when we call `make init` TODO.md				- yoyo.ini			configuration file for the database migration engine, yoyo